 SVP Partnerships & Operations

-Mark leads marketing and business development at Sense and has the final word on every pixel and contract.
+Mark leads Product and Operations at Sense and has the final word on every pixel and contract.
 Previously, Mark held leadership positions in engineering, operations, partnerships, product, supply chain, and strategy at sector leaders, including Intel, Lam Research, and SunPower.